JamesWu1994/notes-CIT-114/Notes 03: Cloud Global Infrastructure.md

 ## The Current State of Devops
 * The 2015 State of Devops Report, published by Puppet, found that companies that are doing devops are outperforming those that aren’t.

+# Chapter 6.
+The Four Pillars of Effective Devops

 ## The Four Pillars of Effective Devops
 * Collaboration
 * Affinity